Building. Sustainable. Community. Together.

 The Fix Development quadruple bottom line is comprised of:

-Economic Stability – To ensure financial returns that are positive in the long- and short-term
+Economic Equity – To ensure financial returns are positive for many not just a few and that they are sustained in both the long- and short-term

 Environmental Stewardship – To ensure project impact on the environment is regenerative

-Social Equity – To ensure projects bring improvement or benefit to communities as a whole
+Social Impact – To ensure projects bring improvement or benefit to communities as a whole in ways that are inclusive and holistic

 In his book, Strategy for Sustainability, author Adam Werbach outlines “Nature’s 10 Simple Rules of Business Survival.”
 These rules are at the core of all Fix projects — from initial strategy to development and implementation.